-Are There Any Significant Changes Being Made to Iowa Child Support Law in 2020?
+Are Any Significant Changes Being Made to Iowa Child Support Law in 2020?

 There are a couple of minor changes that have been approved for 2020.
 The most notable change began on October 1st, 2019, at the beginning of the fiscal year.
 Federal law now requires the Child Support Recovery Unit to deduct an annual fee of $35 from the family’s support payments.
 The fee is withheld after the family has received $550 in support payments.
 Exceptions and adjustments may be made, depending on the family’s circumstances.
 For example, if the payee or any child of the payee has received cash assistance from Iowa or any other state, the fee will be waived.
-If you have more than one child support obligation, the fee may be deducted from each case.
+The fee may be deducted from each case if you have more than one child support obligation.

-Follow this link to the Iowa Department of Human Services website to see What’s New for Iowa in 2020.
+Follow the Iowa Department of Human Services website link to see What’s New for Iowa in 2020.

 Do I Have To Pay Child Support?

 Yes.
-In the state of Iowa, both parents have a legal obligation to support their minor children as long as the child is enrolled in high school full-time or an equivalent, with the intent to graduate between the ages of 18 and 19.
+In the state of Iowa, both parents have a legal obligation to support their minor children as long as they are enrolled in high school full-time or an equivalent, with the intent to graduate between the ages of 18 and 19.

 Who Pays Iowa Child Support to Whom?

-As both parents are obligated to provide support, payments are typically made by the parent with the greatest income.
-With the exception of extreme cases, the non-custodial parent makes payments to the parent with physical custody of the child.
+As both parents are obligated to provide support, payments are typically made by the parent with the highest income.
+Except for extreme cases, the non-custodial parent makes payments to the parent with physical custody of the child.
 Even if both parents have joint physical custody, one parent must be named the custodial parent for legal purposes and to determine where the child will attend school.
-The temporary or permanent child support order will dictate the exact amount to be paid and how often a payment is to be made.
+The temporary or permanent child support order will dictate the exact amount to be paid and how often payment is to be made.

 How is Iowa Child Support Calculated in 2020?

 Child support payments are made at a rate that makes up the difference between what each parent is expected to provide based on their individual net income.
-If one parent has a significantly higher income than the other, they are likely to pay a greater amount for support than the other parent, to avoid radical changes in lifestyle, which would not be in the best interests of the child.
+If one parent has a significantly higher income than the other, they are likely to pay a more significant amount for support than the other parent to avoid radical lifestyle changes, which would not be in the best interests of the child.
 The court considers the following factors to calculate child support:

 - Number of children who are the subject of the pending action;